Jefftree/Course-Notes/f15/econ101.md

 If elasticity is less than $1$, it has inelastic demand.
 If elasticity is greater than $1$, it has elastic demand.

-**NOTE:** For demand to be elastic, changes in price should yield big changes in demand.
+**Note:** For demand to be elastic, changes in price should yield big changes in demand.

 Demand becomes less elastic as the price falls along a linear demand curve.
 When prices are above mid-point of the demand curve, demand is elastic.
 Otherwise it is inelastic.